denistsoi/franklinchen.github.io/source/_posts/2012-11-19-preparing-for-december-9-recorder-performance-in-phipps-conservatory.markdown

 This year, Sam will join us also in performance, making six of us total.
 He'll play not only recorder, but also bells and tambourines.
 This is going to be fun!

+### (Update of 2012-12-09)

+It quickly turned out that we were only five, because Karen was not going to be available.

 ## Anxiety

 After a year of playing a lot of music, both in private and in public, my anxiety has decreased considerably, and each time I perform in public, in particular, I become less self-conscious.
 What I've learned is to let go of my ego, and remember that I am playing so that people will enjoy the music: this is not about me, not about my mistakes, not about my brilliance, not about any of that stuff at all.
 It's about conveying emotion and beauty, however imperfectly, and people sense that and respond to that.
 With this attitude, the only thing that can truly go wrong is *failing to connect to the audience*.